google/closure-templates/documentation/dev/plugins.md

 1.  `SoyJavaScriptSourceFunction` for generating JS code
 1.  `SoyJavaSourceFunction` for generating Java bytecode
-1.  `SoyPySrcFunction` for generating Python code
+1.  `SoyPythonSourceFunction` for generating Python code
 1.  _experimental_ `LoggingFunction` for interacting with a `SoyLogger`.
 See the [doc-logging](doc-logging#logging_function) guide for more information